Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Results

 \subsection{Broadband Spectral Analysis with \textit{AstroSat}}

-To overcome the limited energy range of \textit{Swift} XRT and to constrain the Comptonized continuum component, we performed joint spectral fitting of \textit{AstroSat} SXT (0.8--7\,keV) and LAXPC (3--30\,keV) data using the model \texttt{tbabs*const(diskbb + nthcomp)}.
+To overcome the limited energy range of \textit{Swift} XRT and to constrain the Comptonized continuum component, we performed joint spectral fitting of \textit{AstroSat} SXT (0.8--7\,keV) and LAXPC (3--30\,keV) data using the model \texttt{tbabs*const*(diskbb + nthcomp)}.
 Here, \texttt{const} accounts for cross-normalization between instruments, \texttt{diskbb} represents the thermal disk, and \texttt{nthcomp} models the Comptonized continuum from a hot corona \citep{Zdziarski1996}.
-The broader energy coverage of \textit{AstroSat} eliminated the need for an additional bremsstrahlung component, as the Comptonization naturally accounts for the hard X-ray emission (see Section~\ref{sec:bremss} for discussion of the relationship between the XRT and \textit{AstroSat} spectral models).
+The broader energy coverage of \textit{AstroSat} eliminated the need for an additional bremsstrahlung component, as the Comptonization accounts for the hard X-ray emission (see Section~\ref{sec:bremss} for discussion of the relationship between the XRT and \textit{AstroSat} spectral models).

 The best-fit parameters are presented in Table~\ref{tab:astrosat_params}.
-The \textit{AstroSat} results confirm the qualitative trends observed in \textit{Swift} XRT: $T_{\rm in}$ varies from $\sim$1.27--1.31\,keV in Phases~1--2 to a minimum of $\sim$1.24\,keV in Phase~3 (the maximum expansion phase), while $R_{\rm in}$ increases from $\sim$21.8\,km (Phase~1) to a maximum of $\sim$22.9\,km (Phase~3).
-The absolute values of $R_{\rm in}$ from \textit{AstroSat} are systematically smaller than those from \textit{Swift} XRT (9--23\,km vs. 18--38\,km), which we attribute to the different spectral models and energy ranges employed; this is discussed further in Section~\ref{sec:rin_discrepancy}.
+The broadband \textit{AstroSat} fits show qualitatively similar trends to those observed in \textit{Swift} XRT, although with much smaller amplitudes: $T_{\rm in}$ varies only weakly across the cycle, from $\sim$1.31\,keV in Phase~1 to a minimum of $\sim$1.24\,keV at the burst peak (Phase~4), while $R_{\rm in}$ increases from $\sim$17.7\,km in Phase~1 to a maximum of $\sim$22.9\,km at the burst peak (Phase~4) and contracts back to $\sim$17.4\,km in Phase~5.
+The absolute values of $R_{\rm in}$ from \textit{AstroSat} are systematically smaller than those from \textit{Swift} XRT (17--23\,km vs.\ 18--38\,km), which we attribute to the different spectral models and energy ranges employed; this is discussed further in Section~\ref{sec:rin_discrepancy}.
+We return to the question of whether the apparent disk-temperature variation in the \textit{AstroSat} fits is statistically required in Section~\ref{sec:tin_constancy}.

 Figure~\ref{fig:astrosat_spectrum} shows the unfolded broadband spectrum for Phase~1, with the thermal disk component (red) dominating below $\sim$7\,keV and the Comptonized component (green) extending to higher energies.
 The good fit quality (reduced $\chi^2 \sim 0.84$--1.10) indicates that this two-component model adequately describes the continuum across 0.8--30\,keV.
+The narrow per-phase span of $T_{\rm in}$ in the \textit{AstroSat} fits prompts a direct test of whether the data require any temperature variation through the cycle.